Journal of Personality and Social Psychology

 In 14 studies, we tested whether political conservatives’ stronger free will beliefs were linked to stronger and broader tendencies to moralize and, thus, a greater motivation to assign blame.
 In Study 1 (meta-analysis of 5 studies, n = 308,499) we show that conservatives have stronger tendencies to moralize than liberals, even for moralization measures containing zero political content (e.g., moral badness ratings of faces and personality traits).
 In Study 2, we show that conservatives report higher free will belief, and this is statistically mediated by the belief that people should be held morally responsible for their bad behavior (n = 14,707).
 In Study 3, we show that political conservatism is associated with higher attributions of free will for specific events.
 Turning to experimental manipulations to test our hypotheses, we show the following: when conservatives and liberals see an action as equally wrong there is no difference in free will attributions (Study 4); when conservatives see an action as less wrong than liberals, they attribute less free will (Study 5); and specific perceptions of wrongness account for the relation between political ideology and free will attributions (Study 6a and 6b).
 Finally, we show that political conservatives and liberals even differentially attribute free will for the same action depending on who performed it (Studies 7a–d).
 These results are consistent with our theory that political differences in free will belief are at least partly explicable by conservatives’ tendency to moralize, which strengthens motivation to justify blame with stronger belief in free will and personal accountability.
 (PsycInfo Database Record (c) 2021 APA, all rights reserved)

 Everett, Jim A. C.; Clark, Cory J.; Meindl, Peter; and Luguri, Jamie B., "Political differences in free will belief are associated with differences in moralization" (2021).
-University Faculty Publications.
+University Faculty Publications and Creative Works.
 117.